-From this adjustment, we confirm that displaying Ad X = 0 has the highest ACE on clickthrough rates.
+From this adjustment, we confirm that displaying Ad X = 0 has the highest average causal effect on clickthrough rates.
 In summary, we arrive at this conclusion through the following steps, which are beneficial to highlight for students applying this recipe in general:

-- 1. Example 3.1 demanded that we compute an ACE of ad choice X on clickthrough rates Y in cases that the viewer's age Z is unknown; this is an \mathcal{L}2 query of the format P(Y = 1|do(X)) whose computation can suffer from Simpson's Paradox given that the inclusion or exclusion of Z as a control delivers different answers of the optimal ad choice. - 2.
+- 1. Example 3.1 demanded that we compute an Average Causal Effect (ACE) of ad choice X on click-through rates Y in cases that the viewer's age Z is unknown; this is an \mathcal{L}2 query of the format P(Y=1|do(X)) whose computation can suffer from Simpson's Paradox given that the inclusion or exclusion of Z as a control delivers different answers of the optimal ad-choice. - 2.
 To resolve this "paradox" and compute the ACE requires assumptions about the causal structure to determine which, if any, spurious pathways demanded control.
-We encoded these assumptions in the SCM with graphical structure from Figure 5(a). - 3.
-Given this structure, we applied the backdoor adjustment criteria to find $P(Y = 1|do(X = x)) \forall X = x$ controlling for backdoor admissible variable Z and concluded that the highest likelihood action X = 0 was the best for maximizing clickthroughs.
+We encoded these assumptions in the SCM with graphical structure from Figure 5a. - 3.
+Given this structure, we applied the back-door adjustment criteria to find $P(Y = 1|do(X = x)) \forall X = x$ controlling for back-door admissible variable Z, and concluded that the highest likelihood action X = 0 was the best for maximizing clickthroughs.

-4.2 Causal recipes for feature selection
+4.2 Causal Recipes for Feature Selection

-The power of do-calculus means ML algorithms can utilize causal effects without having to perform experiments or be trained on experimental data.9 This has implications for ML feature selection: bias may be introduced if the causal structure is not consulted.
-For example, a collider might be conditioned on without conditioning on noncolliders along the path from action X to outcome Y. Consider the M-graph of Figure 5(b): variables U_1 and U_2 cannot be included in the feature vector of an ML model because they are unobserved, and if Z is included in the feature vector, this model will produce correlative (\mathcal{L}1), but not causal (\mathcal{L}2 +), predictions.
+The power of do-calculus means ML algorithms can utilize causal effects without having to perform experiments or be trained on experimental data.
+This has implications for ML feature-selection: bias may be introduced if the causal structure is not consulted.
+For example, a collider might be conditioned on without conditioning on non-colliders along the path from action X to outcome Y. Consider the M-graph of Figure 5b: variables U_1 and U_2 cannot be included in the feature vector of an ML model because they are unobserved, and if Z is included in the feature vector, this model will produce correlative (\mathcal{L}1) , but not causal (\mathcal{L}2+) , predictions.